 17) Perspective

 In this digital collection of Aztec hieroglyphs we are tracking the use of varying perspectives.
-One can ask to see some of these in the Advanced Search dropdown list for shapes (for want of a better category).
-Perhaps at some point we will add a dropdown list for the various perspectives we are discovering.
-Incidentally, we have only just begun to track elevation, so the results for that type of search will not be very satisfying at this point.
+One can ask to see some of these in the Advanced Search dropdown list for shapes (for want of a better category), which is where we are currently tucking perspectives.

-The cave [ozto(tl)], which appears in the Codex Mendoza as the open-mouthed head of an earth monster, can be found in profile or with a frontal perspective.
+The cave [ozto(tl)], which appears in the Codex Mendoza as the open-mouthed head of an earth monster, a divinity, can be found in profile or with a frontal perspective.

 Bird's eye views are also found to some extent, especially with land and things on the ground.
 Types of agricultural parcels, such as tlalli, milli, and chinamitl have this bird's eye view, as do types of land, such as ixtlahuatl.
 These pieces of land are typically long strips, sometimes segmented, and typically textured (as though seeded?).
 One will also find a bird's eye view of a an earthen mound (tlalehualli) and a body of water (e.g. the amanalli), Other views of demarcated spaces on the earth include market places [tianquiz(tli)] and ball courts [tlach(tli)]